softwaresaved/build_and_test_examples/python/README.md

 OK
 ```

 If not, then see [nose](http://nose.readthedocs.org).
 For XML test reports, nosetests 1.0+ is needed.

-1.2.1 is the version the code has been tested against.
-Other versions may also be OK.

 Usage
 -----